 Spandau-West, Berlin, Germany

-The Tell's (and Mitex's) most interesting feature was its flip-up carriage for easy maintenance, similar to that of the Gourland though the Gourland's carriage flipped up mainly to expose the margin controls.
-The manufacturer of the Tell also claimed that the typewriter's typebars, all of equal length, helped it achieve even printing.
+The Tell's (and Mitex's) most interesting feature was its flip-up carriage meant for easy maintenance, similar to that of the Gourland though the Gourland's carriage flipped up mainly to expose the margin controls.
+The manufacturer the Tell also claimed that the typewriter's typebars, all of equal length, helped achieve even printing.
 All things considered, the Tell is fairly uninteresting.
 It had a double-shift, three-row keyboard with a Universal layout, a two-color ribbon inking mechanism and a pressed steel body.
 The Tell was able to produce 84 characters from its 28 keys.
 The entire typewriter consisted of just 170 total parts and weighed a mere 8 lbs.
 Unfortunately, parts of the platen core and the line-space gear were made of pot metal so they are extremely susceptible to damage from age and use.

 Though, the Tell typewriter company was listed in a German directory, the Allgemeines Anleitungsbuch für Schreibmaschinen-Reparateure, with other typewriter manufacturers as late as 1926, it actually went out of business later that same year.
 But that was not the end of the line for Kraudzun's design.
 The Bar-Lock Company, a British typewriter producer at the time, purchased the rights to manufacture the little dynamo out of its Nottingham, England factory.
 Other than by name, the new Bar-Let model differed minimally from the Tell.
 Most notably, the Bar-Let was slightly larger and the cutouts on the sides were gone.
 I would call it a more refined Tell.